 fetch event handler.
 If no event handler calls

 respondWith(), the runtime proxies the request to the origin.
-Note: If no origin is setup (always true for workers.dev sites), then you must have a
+If the Worker is itself your origin, (always true for workers.dev sites), then you must have a

 respondWith() called for a valid response.